GC-public-projects/FloatingControlBar/README.md

 # FloatingControlBar
-JetPack compose app whose main purpose is to take a screenshot of the screen included elements inside and outside the app.
-The screenshot is triggered from a floating bar that is displayed over all the apps.
+JetPack compose app whose main purpose is to take a screenshot from a floating bar displayed over all the apps.
 Once the screenshot is taken, it is displayed an in specific screen.

-The floating bar has some other buttons that let us browse some other screens of our app.
+The floating bar has some other buttons to browse some screens of the app.

-### Project status : Workable, documentation in progress...
+### Project status : Workable, documentation completed

 ## target audience
 This project is for Jetpack Compose initiated user